Internet Credit Card Payment Processing

 This helps you manage out-of-pocket costs more efficiently and cuts back on collection times.
 In fact, it’s one of the main reasons why more and more businesses are turning to online payment solutions as they manage their operations.

-Now that we’ve covered the benefits of eCommerce payments, let’s get into how the process actually works.
+Now that we’ve covered the benefits of ecommerce payments, let’s get into how the process actually works.
 Accepting online payments typically involves three main components:

-- Payment processor: The payment processor is the entity that transmits payment data between the customer, their bank, and your bank.
+• Payment processor: The payment processor is the entity that transmits payment data between the customer, their bank, and your bank.
 The processor interfaces with these parties to verify available funds and transmit transaction approvals.

-- Payment gateway: The role of the payment gateway is to capture the payment information entered into the eCommerce platform, in order for the data to be sent to the payment processor.
-Think of the gateway as the online equivalent of a card reader or point of sale (POS) system in a brick-and-mortar store.
+• Payment gateway: The role of the payment gateway is to capture the payment information entered into the ecommerce platform in order for the data to be sent to the payment processor.
+Think of the gateway as the online equivalent of a card reader or point-of-sale (POS) system in a brick-and-mortar store.

-- Merchant account: The merchant account is where the funds will be deposited.
+• Merchant account: The merchant account is where the funds will be deposited.

 Together, these three parties facilitate the online payments process.
 That’s why it’s essential to ensure that all of them are tightly integrated.
+Historically, businesses had to manage these three components separately.
+Modern integrated solutions, like Stax, unify the gateway, processor, and merchant account into a single platform for superior efficiency and data visibility.

-Payment Gateways vs. Payment Processors: What’s the Difference?
+Payment gateways vs. payment processors: What’s the difference?

 When it comes to accepting credit card payments, both a payment gateway and a payment processor play crucial roles in providing a seamless checkout experience.
 Whether your customers are making a payment using a mobile wallet, contactless card, or the tried-and-true credit or debit card, it’s essential to have these entities in place.
 But what’s the difference between these two?
 How do they work together?

-They also often provide the actual equipment you need to accept credit card payments, like the point of sales (POS) terminal.
-These devices read the data on the EMV chip of a customer’s physical card, or securely accept the data being transmitted by NFC for a contactless payment.
+They also often provide the actual equipment you need to accept credit card payments, like the point-of-sales (POS) terminal.
+These devices read the data on the EMV chip of a customer’s physical card or securely accept the data being transmitted by NFC for a contactless payment.

-Put it this way: if you want to start accepting credit card payments and increase customer satisfaction, you’ll need a payment processor to facilitate those payments.
+Put it this way: If you want to start accepting credit card payments and increase customer satisfaction, you’ll need a payment processor to facilitate those payments.

 Payment gateways step in when a customer is about to check-out online.
 When they’re going to enter all their payment data, the payment gateway ensures that their credit card information is properly encrypted and routed accordingly, so there’s a secure connection between your online storefront, the customer’s browser, and their credit card company.
 Your bank will send a request to the issuer, and if the transaction is determined to be non-fraudulent and there are sufficient funds, the gateway will complete the sale.